tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_sample_response.md

 </tr>
 <tr>
 <td><strong><span class="muted">{day}/{time}</span>/recommendation</strong></td>
 <td>An overall recommendation based on a combination of the various factors (wind, watertemp, surfheight).
 Three responses are possible: (1) &quot;Go surfing!&quot;, (2) &quot;Surfing conditions are okay, not great&quot;, and (3) &quot;Not a good day for surfing.&quot; Each of the three factors is scored with a maximum of 33.33 points, depending on the ideal for each element.
 The three elements are combined to form a percentage.
-0% to 59% yields response 3, 60% - 80% and below yields response 2, and 81% to 100% yeilds response 3.</td>
+0% to 59% yields response 3, 60% - 80% and below yields response 2, and 81% to 100% yields response 3.</td>
 </tr>
 </tbody></table>